NashReact/jest-exercises/exercises/12 - Object Snapshot/ReadMe.md

 # Object Snapshot

-This exercise is set to setup your understand of snapshots by implement a `redux` reducer.
+This exercise is set to setup your understanding of snapshots by implementing a `redux` reducer.

 Snapshots are assertions values that are saved and updated using jest.
 Snapshots files are saved into a `__snapshots__` directory relative to the tests.